MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 |Transform|Midnight|Every 30 minutes|Yes|
 |Load|Midnight|Every hour|Yes|

 In this release of Service Manager, grooming functions are handled as a workflow.
-Settings for this job are not configurable.
+Settings for this job aren't configurable.

 ## PowerShell cmdlets
 The Service Manager Windows PowerShell module contains cmdlets that are used in this scenario to manage data warehouse functions on the server that hosts the data warehouse.
 You must run all Windows PowerShell cmdlets as an administrator.
 To view the Windows PowerShell Help, type the **get-help** command, followed by the name of the cmdlet for which you want help.
 For example, type `get-help Set-SCDWJobSchedule`.
 The following cmdlets are used in this scenario: